HackYourFuture-CPH/hyf-serverless-course/week1/lesson-plan.md

 ## Setup, deployment and credentials

 You will need to prepare an environment with a terminal and workable IDE.
-We reccomend VS Code or similar.
+We recommend VS Code or similar.
 We will be using the terminal quite a bit, and operation system does not matter.

 You will be given a set of credentials to interact with AWS.
 These should be kept secret and never be checked into version control (e.g Github).
 You will likewise be given an account you can use to log into AWS's console website.